xaerochill/timecrystal/documentation/ROADMAP.md

 - Fixed the 6-bit Caught Level to record Pokemon > Level 63 by [vulcandth](https://github.com/thegsproj/pokegscrystal/pull/8/commits)
 - Evolution Stones can be bought at the Marts of Cinnabar Island and Lake of Rage
 - Improved the Swarm System and adding HG/SS Swarms.
 OAK'S AIDE triggers a random daily swarm:
-  -- Marill: Mt.
+  - Marill: Mt.
 Mortar
-  -- Yanma: Route 35
+  - Yanma: Route 35
-  -- Dunsparce: Dark Cave
+  - Dunsparce: Dark Cave
-  -- Snubbull: Route 38
+  - Snubbull: Route 38
-  -- Quilfish: Route 32
+  - Quilfish: Route 32
-  -- Remoraid: Route 44
+  - Remoraid: Route 44
 - Unlocking Unown X - Z unlocks dialogue related to mobile content in the following maps:
-  -- Cerulean Poké Center
+  - Cerulean Poké Center
-  -- Ecruteak Poké Center
+  - Ecruteak Poké Center
-  -- Fast Ship
+  - Fast Ship
-  -- Goldenrod PokéCom Center
+  - Goldenrod PokéCom Center
-  -- Route 40
+  - Route 40
-  -- Ruins of Alph Research Center
+  - Ruins of Alph Research Center
-  -- Saffron Poké Center
+  - Saffron Poké Center
-  -- Violet Poké Center
+  - Violet Poké Center

-### Difficulty Changes
+## Difficulty Changes
 - Removed Gym Badges Boosts
 - Removed 25% failure chance for AI status moves
 - Any encountered wild Pokémon (excluding legendaries) may vary up to 0-4 levels

-### Other Changes
+## Other Changes
-[ ] Removed redundant Japanese move grammar table
-[ ] Used unique colors and new animation for each thrown Ball [x] Animated tiles even when textboxes are open
+- [x] Animated tiles even when textboxes are open
-[x] Made overworld sprites darker at night
+- [x] Made overworld sprites darker at night
-[x] Expanded tilesets from 192 to 255 tiles
+- [x] Expanded tilesets from 192 to 255 tiles
-[x] Allowed tiles to have different attributes in different blocks [ ] Allowed more than 15 object_events per map
+- [x] Allowed tiles to have different attributes in different blocks
-[x] Improved the outdoor sprite system
+- [x] Improved the outdoor sprite system
-[x] Reduced the command queue system to just stone tables [x] Improved the event initialization system
+- [x] Reduced the command queue system to just stone tables
+- [x] Improved the event initialization system
+- [ ] Removed redundant Japanese move grammar table
+- [ ] Used unique colors and new animation for each thrown Ball
+- [ ] Allowed more than 15 object_events per map
-[ ] Print text when you lose a trainer battle
+- [ ] Print text when you lose a trainer battle
-[ ] Disable jumping over ledges onto obstacle tiles or NPCs
+- [ ] Disable jumping over ledges onto obstacle tiles or NPCs

 ## Fixed Design Flaws

 All of these were fixed as suggested in the [pokecrystal documentation](https://pret.github.io/pokecrystal/design_flaws.html)

-[x] Pic banks are not offset by PICS_FIX anymore
+- [x] Pic banks are not offset by PICS_FIX anymore
-[x] PokemonPicPointers and UnownPicPointers do not start at the same address anymore [x] Footprints are no longer split into top and bottom halves [x] Music IDs $64 and $80 or above now have regular behaviour [x] Changed Item order so that ITEM_C3 and ITEM_DC no longer break up the continuous sequence of TM items [ ] Fixing Pokédex entry banks being derived from their species IDs [x] Simplified GetForestTreeFrame
+- [x] PokemonPicPointers and UnownPicPointers do not start at the same address anymore
+- [x] Footprints are no longer split into top and bottom halves
+- [x] Music IDs $64 and $80 or above now have regular behaviour
+- [x] Changed Item order so that ITEM_C3 and ITEM_DC no longer break up the continuous sequence of TM items
+- [x] Simplified GetForestTreeFrame
-[x] The overworld scripting engine no longer assumes no more than 127 banks
+- [x] The overworld scripting engine no longer assumes no more than 127 banks
+- [ ] Fixing Pokédex entry banks being derived from their species IDs